This article was originally made for Kano(now offline), I made some adjustments and updates for this version.

 Again, this is also true when you change the scale of something.
 If you look at this:

 I would find it difficult for someone to assume that it is a letter.
-But since I show it first your brain registers it as a letter, then I can even put a little gray square down there and the brain will register it as an envelope.
+But since I show it first your brain registers it as a letter, then I can even put a little grey square down there and the brain will register it as an envelope.
 To sum it up: things need to exist in people’s mind, not in the image.

 8. Fight the Resolution